Updated for 2021 in March 2021.

 There are some truly creative ideas out there, but there is nothing wrong with keeping it simple!
 You know what has worked at your restaurant and what works for your patrons.
 And in all likelihood, there will be a somewhat simple way to take those things that worked in the past and make them work in the current situation.

-Below you will find 5 promotion ideas to get more business to your restaurant this Father’s Day.
+Below you will find 5 promotion ideas to get more business to your restaurant – or out of your restaurant – this upcoming Father’s Day.

 Create a Special Fixed-Price Menu

 If you have standout dishes that are particularly enjoyed on special occasions, create a best-of menu.
-This will allow you to market specific dishes, improve efficiency in preparation, and make up for the necessary adjustments required by COVID-19 and the increase in delivery and takeout orders.
+This will allow you to promote specific dishes, improve efficiency in preparation, and use that time to make up for the necessary adjustments required by COVID-19 and the increase in delivery and takeout orders.

 Ensure that patrons know that their favorite dishes will be served and that you are focusing on those dishes to ensure they will be available.
-Everyone hates taking their dad to that special place to get that special deal only to have it be sold out.
-With a special fixed-price menu, you can directly address those concerns.
+Everyone hates taking their dad to their favorite place to get that special deal only to have it be sold out.
+With a special fixed-price menu, you can directly address those concerns, gain some time, and hopefully be more in control of provisioning ahead of time.

 If you want to go the extra mile, you can even sell special packages to facilitate cooking at home.
 Sell the ingredients as a package, include a note on how to cook it, and your patrons will get the best of both worlds.
 Your delicious food and the feeling of having a loved one cook for them!